thursdaybw/FrameSmith/docs/Architecture.md

 provides multi-element compositing immediately, without committing to the full RenderPlan system yet.

+## **1.6.1 RenderPlan Arrived Earlier Than Expected (Empirical Update)**

+During Phase A integration with WebCodecs, it became clear that multi-element compositing (video frame plus captions plus overlay image) cannot be implemented cleanly without an intermediate declarative layer.

+As a result:

+* RenderPlan entered the MVP earlier than planned
+* but in a **limited** and **scaffolded** form
+* not yet replacing caption layout
+* only representing global overlay nodes and minor state

+This early adoption:

+1. prevents renderer lock-in
+2. cleanly separates caption-semantic content from global overlays
+3. establishes the architectural seam required for compositing, encoding, and future multi-track editing

+Even though the MVP RenderPlan is minimal, the seam is now **mandatory**, not optional.

+RenderPlan will grow to become the canonical frame description, but early exposure happened **organically**, not by premature design.

+---

 ## 1.7 Effects Layer (State-Driven Style Transform)

 Effects are declarative, state-based transformations applied to elements in the RenderPlan.